-- 1. Students must complete a capstone portfolio based on the Interstate New Teachers Assessment and Support Consortium (InTASC) standards. - 2.
-Students must earn a minimum GPA of 2.75 in each of the following programs: - Total academic programs - · Teaching specialties - · Professional education courses consisting of a minimum of 27 credits - 3.
-Pass the Praxis II tests (Subject Assessment and Principles of Learning and Teaching (PLT)) - 4.
-Students may complete an application for state certification/licensure and pay the appropriate fee to the state upon completion of the program.
+- 1. Must complete a capstone portfolio based on the Interstate New Teachers Assessment and Support Consortium (InTASC) standards. - 2.
+Must earn a minimum GPA of 2.75 in each of the following programs: - Total academic programs - Teaching specialties - · Professional education courses consisting of a minimum of 27 credits - 3.
+Must pass the Praxis II tests (Subject Assessment and Principles of Learning and Teaching (PLT)) - 4.
+May complete an application for state certification/licensure and pay the appropriate fee to the state upon completion of the program.